w3c/AB-public/Vision/README.md

 * This document builds on the basis of the Technical Architecture Group's excellent [Ethical Web Principles](https://www.w3.org/2001/tag/doc/ethical-web-principles/).
-	It is not intended to supplant that work nor redefine it, but fit into the same framework and promote many of the same goals.
+	It is not intended to supplant that work nor redefine it, but to fit into the same framework and promote many of the same goals.
 * This document also builds on a specific [history](History.md) of the W3C's growth and success.